 Monochrome Puzzles: The Ultimate Test of Patience

 Monochrome puzzles require patience, patience, and… patience!
-Whether it’s“White Heaven” or “Black Hell,” they’re a real challenge!
-But still easier than the unusual “The Accident” puzzle , with its 215 pieces cut from clear acrylic—all in different shapes!
+Whether it’s “White Heaven” or “Black Hell,” they’re a real challenge!
+But still easier than the unusual “The Accident” puzzle, with its 215 pieces cut from clear acrylic—all in different shapes!
 Think a color gradient would be easier?
-That’s because you haven’t tried Clemens Habicht’s“1,000 Colors” yet, where each piece a unique color among the other 999!
+That’s because you haven’t tried Clemens Habicht’s “1,000 Colors” yet, where each piece is a unique color among the other 999!

 The World’s Most Expensive Puzzle